American drowns after proposing to his girlfriend underwater in Tanzania

 Local authorities were investigating, he added.

-The State Department confirmed that a US tourist had died in Tanzania but gave no further details.
+The State Department confirmed that a US tourist died in Tanzania but gave no further details.

 “We offer our sincerest condolences to the family on their loss.
 We stand ready to provide all appropriate consular assistance,” the State Department said.